jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 When you design your own programming language, even a DSL, you are going out on a limb.
 You take on all responsibility for features, maintenance, documentation, training, and support for anyone who uses your DSL.
 I have more on this near the end of the blog.

 A DSL can be useful in the right situation, but make sure you are in the right situation.
-Is the domain flexible?
-By that, do you need to support many scenarios with a domain, such as customer-specific configurations or rapidly changing behavior requests, such as regulatory policies, etc.?
+Do you need to support many scenarios with a domain, such as customer-specific configurations or rapidly changing behavior requests, such as regulatory policies, etc.?
 See: [Use Cases for Composability Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#use-cases-for-composability-design-patterns).

-This type of domain flexibility is not the same as config values, feature flags, or branching logic, which tends to add complexity to the implementation.
-This flexibility resides in DSL specifications, each of which are transformed into unique and individual [composite object trees](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) from which the bespoke behaviors emerge.
+This type of domain flexibility is not the same as config values, feature flags, or branching logic, which tends to add complexity to an implementation.
+This flexibility resides in the DSL specifications, each of which are transformed into unique and individual [composite object trees](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) from which the bespoke behaviors emerge.
 This is the separation of [Computation and Coordination](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#computation-and-coordination).

 <img src="https://c.pxhere.com/images/32/a9/e1864c52b80e38516c9858588672-1599519.jpg!d" alt="Tax Forms" title="Image Source: https://pxhere.com/en/photo/1599519" width = "40%" align="right" style="padding-right: 35px;">

 Consider tax preparation software that implements tax regulations.
 Regulations vary from jurisdiction to jurisdiction.
-Regulation specifics cannot be negotiated.
+Regulation behavior specifications cannot be negotiated.
 Regulations change regularly.
 Regulation implementation must be complete.
 Delivery dates cannot slip since tax deadlines do not slip.

 A tax regulation DSL would help maneuver the regulation minefields better than a GPL.
 See: [Designing a DSL for accounting: use a DSL to describe taxes, pension contributions, and general financial calculations](https://tomassetti.me/financial-accounting-dsl/).